PASSPORTS AND VISAS

 - passport (keep a photocopy of your photo page in each of your suitcases)

-- plane ticket and air travel itinerary
+- printed copy of your air travel itinerary

 - prescription and essential over-the-counter medications in their original containers